Stephanie (The Walking Dead): Season 11

 In the episode "Acheron: Part II", while Eugene is being interrogated at the Commonwealth, a woman enters and asks for Eugene; he raises his hand.
 The woman introduces herself as Stephanie.
 In the episode "Out of the Ashes", Eugene tells Stephanie that he'd like to radio back to his group at home, but Stephanie reveals that the radios are government property and that getting authorization to use them is a long and complicated process.
 They come up with a plan to gain access to the radios secretly, but shortly after making contact with Rosita, they are cut off and arrested.
 Eugene, Princess and Ezekiel are threatened with deportation from the Commonwealth, but Stephanie calls in a favor to save them.
 In the episode "Promises Broken", Eugene, Ezekiel, and Princess clear walkers out of abandoned buildings with Stephanie as punishment for using the radio without authorization.
 A few days later, they are given a new assignment to clear walkers along a perimeter.
 Eugene and Stephanie find Sebastian Milton and his girlfriend under attack by walkers, however when they save their lives, Sebastian is ungrateful.
 The two argue as Stephanie kills another approaching walker, and the argument escalates when Eugene punches Sebastian for his lack of gratitude.
 Mercer and Lance arrive on the scene and take Eugene into custody after Sebastian accuses Eugene of attacking him.

 In the episode "Rogue Element", Eugene has entered a relationship with Stephanie and tells her he loves her; shortly after she says she loves him too, she mysteriously disappears.
 Eugene becomes obsessed with finding Stephanie and breaks into a man's house looking for evidence but fails and Princess insists that she must have broken up with and abandoned him.
 Eugene soon finds Stephanie again colluding with Lance for an unknown task and gets Lance to confess "Stephanie" was a plant named Shira who was used to get Eugene to confess the location of Alexandria due to too many inconsistencies during the group's auditing.
 Lance tells Eugene the group is better off now despite his heart being broken by Shira.
 Eugene is later approached by Pamela Milton's assistant "Max", who reveals herself to be the woman he was in contact with over the radio.
 In the episode "The Lucky Ones", the woman introduces herself to Eugene as Max Mercer, who was using her mother's name as a code name.
-Even though she wanted to meet Eugene, once her brother Mercer got wind of it, he covered it up when Lance also was alerted to her breach in communication protocol, and forced herself to remain quiet upon seeing Eugene with Shira.
+Even though she had wanted to meet Eugene, once her brother Mercer got wind of it, he covered it up when Lance also was alerted to her breach in communication protocol, and forced herself to remain quiet upon seeing Eugene with Shira.
 Eugene storms away due to being too hurt, but eventually goes to reconcile with Max and the pair express lingering interest in each other.
 In the episode "Trust", Eugene convinces Max to continue to help him on the inside and they kiss for the first time.